 The first course of action should be to call our emergency vet and describe your pet’s medical situation.
 The emergency vet will be able to advise on a course of action, which may involveimmediate medical attention.
 You can contact our emergency vet on.
 If in doubt, call us.

-There is always an emergency vet on-call to offer care provision.
-If your animal is having a medical emergency you can call us at any time of the day and care will be available.
+There is always an emergency vet on-call during our clinic hours and through our special 24-hour emergency vet care provision.
+If your pet is having a medical emergency, you can call us at any time of the day and care will be available.

 If your pet has eaten something it shouldn’t have such as rodent poison, weedkiller, slug pellets or human medication the first step should be to call the emergency vet.
 Different poisons have different effects, so it is very important to know as much as possible about what your animal has eaten.
 Do not try to make your pet vomit, get in touch with the emergency vet and they will advise on the appropriate course of action to be taken.

 If your pet’s labour has gone on for more than an hour without any offspring, then an emergency caesarean section could be necessary to save both the mother and babies.
 Call our emergency vet if you believe this may be the situation.